deepmancer/microservice-docker-example/README.md

 └── README.md
 ```
 ## Microservice

+### Design
+Our microservice, forming part of a larger university system, follows a three-layer architectural pattern, composed of the following layers:

+- **Application Layer**: This is the top layer where the application logic and the Flask routes are defined.
+It's responsible for handling HTTP requests and responses, marshalling data, and interfacing with the domain layer for business logic.

+- **Domain Layer**: Here lies the core business logic of the microservice.
+It's responsible for executing operations related to student entities, enforcing business rules, and ensuring data consistency and validity.

+- **Data Access Layer**: This layer abstracts the logic for data storage and retrieval.
+It communicates with the database and performs CRUD (Create, Read, Update, Delete) operations, translating between the database and the domain models.

+The microservice is designed to be self-contained, with its own database access, business logic, and application interface.
+This design allows for independent scaling, development, and deployment of the microservice.

+### Functionality

 The student microservice offers the following functionalities:

 - **Add Student**: Adds a new student record with fields like name, age, and education level.